idiap/gridtk/README.md

 $ pipx install gridtk
 ```
 It is **not recommended** to install GridTK using `pip install gridtk` in the
 same environment as your experiments.
-GirdTK does not need to be installed in
+GridTK does not need to be installed in
 the same environment as your experiments and its dependencies may conflict with
 your experiments' dependencies.